mekanix/meka.rs/content/posts/neural-amp-modeling.md

 resources by uploading both files, but I always get an error while producing the NAM if I upload only the capture.

+## Update

+When creating Ardour session, be sure to select "Audio Time" not "Beat Time" for "Default time domain".
+That way capture and sweep will have exact same number of samples, and you can [just upload the capture](https://www.tone3000.com/capture).
+I didn't find a way to convert existing session from "Beat" to "Audio" time.

 ### Related posts

 * [Impulse Response](/blog/2025/05/11/impulse-response/)